Visit the institution website for COVID‑19 updates

-The MA in Film and Screen Studies offers a unique combination of critical and creative approaches to the past and the future of audiovisual media.
+The PGCert in Film and Screen Studies offers a unique combination of critical and creative approaches to the past and the future of audiovisual media.

-Teaching and supervision draw on the diverse research strengths of the globally renowned academics at one of the world's leading media and communications departments, which also has strong traditions in audiovisual practice.
+Teaching draws on the diverse research strengths of the globally renowned academics at one of the world's leading media communications, and cultural studies departments, which also has strong traditions in audiovisual practice.

-The moving image media today are a concentrated form of culture, ideas, socialisation, wealth and power.
-21st century globalisation, ecology, migration and activism fight over and through them.
+The moving image media today are a concentrated form of culture, ideas, socialisation, wealth, and power.
+21st-century globalisation, ecology, migration, and activism.
 How have the media built on, distorted and abandoned their past?
 How are they trying to destroy, deny or build the future?

-This pathway explores new critical approaches that address the currency of moving image media in today's global context, their aesthetics, technology and politics.
-It seeks to extend the boundaries for studying moving images by considering a wider range of media and introducing students to a wider range of approaches for investigating moving images' past and present.
+This pathway explores new critical approaches that address the currency of moving image media in today's global context – their aesthetics, technology, and politics.
+It seeks to extend the boundaries for studying moving images by considering a wider range of media and will introduce you to a wider range of approaches for investigating moving images' past and present.